wp-plugins/goodreviews/readme.txt

 == Changelog ==

 = 1.1.1=
-* Fixed a stylesheet loading bug
+* Fixed a stylesheet loading bug.
 * Added code to remove clear space div element when only the reviews pane is displayed.
 * Cleaned up some leftover pre-1.1.0 code.